WE ARE OPEN AND LENDING

 As such, it’s essential to consider a more traditional loan if you can secure one.
 These FAQs can help you decide which option best fits you and your business.

-Can you have two merchant cash advances?
+Can you have two merchant cash advances

 The short answer is no; most merchant cash advance companies only offer one at a time.
 With an MCA, funds are upfront in exchange for repayment taken directly from customer payments.

-Will more than one lender offer you a merchant cash advance?
+Will more than one lender offer you a merchant cash advance

 Yes, more than one lender may offer you an MCA.
 As with any financing option, comparing lenders and their terms is essential before deciding on the best choice for your business.
 Additionally, it is crucial to consider the amount of money you need and how quickly you can repay the loan to maximize your return on investment.
 Research potential lenders thoroughly and weigh your options carefully to secure the best deal for your business.